CMUSchwartzLab/Sc-TUSV-ext/README.md

     ```
   Or, please follow the instructions as described in [https://bitbucket.org/schwarzlab/medicc2/src/master/](https://bitbucket.org/schwarzlab/medicc2/src/master/).

 - The second environment is for running the program with python 2.7.
-This will need the following commands:
+This will need the following commands: <br>
     ```
     conda create -n sctusvext python=2.7
     conda activate sctusvext